lucaspgalli/Todo-List/README.md

 ## Project Overview

 This project implements a functional Todo List where users can manage tasks.
-The app persists tasks across sessions using localStorage, and allows users to add and remove tasks directly from the list.
+The app allows users to add and remove tasks directly from the list.
 It is a beginner-friendly project focusing on HTML structure, CSS styling, and JavaScript interactivity.

 ## Features